ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 {: #mrm-risk-openpages-mrg-opsteps3}

 1. From the Action drop-down menu, click Start Model Development.
-2. Complete the required fields in the Model object that are related to the development – they are listed on the right side panel – and sav5.
+2. Complete the required fields in the Model object that are related to the development – they are listed on the right side panel – and save.
 3. For purposes of this testing, you can enter your user account as the developer.
 4. Select Action “Assign to Developer”
 5. Select Action “Submit for Pre Implementation Review”